Planning your Trip

 - Never look after baggage belonging to other people or carry anything onto the aircraft for someone else.

-- Keep a close eye on the display boards announcing which gate flights depart from.
-Check live flight departures online for any delays.
+- Keep a close eye on the display boards announcing which gate your flight will depart from and allow enough time to get there.

 Travelling with Children